+PARENT GUIDE

-PARENT GUIDE Newport Girls' High School
+Newport Girls' High School

-@NGHS_Info
+@NGHS\Info

 www.nghs.org.uk

-I was really scared when I first started and worried that I wouldn't fit in but my class socialised right from Term I. NGHS is really fun and my class always works well together.
-The teachers work very hard and are really kind.
-(Nivedha, RI)

 Welcome to NGHS.
 I trust this booklet will give you an insight into the ethos and values that our school promotes and the first-class education it provides for girls in Years 7-13.
 In 2019, we were visited by Ofsted who reconfirmed that our school is 'outstanding'.
 We are usually placed in the top 100 state schools nationally at GCSE and A level.
 The school was founded in 1920 to provide a grammar school education 'aiming at the harmonious development of the whole personality' and it continues to fulfil that aim today.
 Students at NGHS achieve highly academically but are also enthused to take part in the wide range of extra-curricular activities that are offered.
 The caring and friendly environment is often commented on and our new Year 7 pupils settle in quickly.

-NGHS has increased in size over the last few years: there are presently 570 pupils on roll, including 160 in the Sixth Form.
-The school admits three-forms of entry (90 girls).
-From 2021 this will change to 120 girls.
-With most schools having 150-250 students in a year group this is still a small school.
+NGHS has increased in size over the last few years: there are presently 620 pupils on roll, including 160 in the Sixth Form.
+The school admits four-forms of entry (120 girls).
+With most schools having 150 -250 students in a year group this is still a small school.
 We ensure that each pupil is treated as an individual with an appropriately challenging curriculum in a safe and supportive environment.

-Our new extension opened in 2018.
-This welcome investment has complemented recent projects including our music suite and recording studio, additional classrooms, a multi-purpose hall and four humanities classrooms.
-Some of our Science facilities have also been upgraded and all of this has made an incredible difference to our learning environment.
-There is more planned for 2021.
+Our latest extension opened in 2018 and complemented our previous new music suite, recording studio, additional classrooms, a multi-purpose hall and four humanities classrooms.
+Some Science facilities have also been upgraded and all of this has made an incredible difference to our learning environment.
+There is more planned for 2021 with our new kitchens, dining room, Drama Studio and science, computing and maths classroom block.
 I hope you will take the opportunity to look around the school and speak to students and staff to see for yourselves what a wonderful school this is.
-Our girls are by far the best ambassadors for the school and many have volunteered to help at the open events to demonstrate their pride in their school.
+Our girls are by far the best ambassadors for the school and many volunteer to help at open events to demonstrate their pride in their school.
 Michael J Scott, Headteacher

-Since the age of 11, I have had the privilege of being a member of the NGHS family and I have chosen to continue studying my A levels here.
+Since the age of II, I have had the privilege of being a member of the NGHS family and I have chosen to continue studying my A levels here.
 The opportunities and support offered by NGHS have helped me meet some of my closest friends and created some of the best memories of my life.
 One of my duties, along with my team, is ensuring that fellow students have the same wonderful experiences that we've had, helping girls to settle into our community seamlessly and offer as much support and guidance as we can.
 I thoroughly hope you enjoy your visit and hope to welcome you and your daughter in September.
+Abigail Laycock, Head Girl The familial environment of NGHS as well as the affable teachers makes the transition much less daunting than you might expect.
+While the older students may seem intimidating, I can assure you that we are anything but.
+NGHS offers a wide range of activities and focusses largely on our mental health.
+Such opportunities and support, alongside our invaluable education, allow us to cultivate our skills and prepare ourselves for the future.
+While I did have aspirations to work towards in primary school, my time at NGHS has broadened my horizons and I have refined my ambitions.
+I'm sure you will too!

-Abigail Laycock, Head Girl
+Shaivi Thakur, Lower School Head Girl